 Meissen, famous for porcelain, is a cute old town with it’s own “castle” and cathedral.
 I had nice time admiring the architecture and enjoying an ice cream before stumbling on a large old bookstore.
 When traveling I love hunting for old postcards or tourism posters and was not disappointed!
 I left the shop with a handful of postcards and photos from Czech, Slovakian and German locations that were a part of my wonderful summer – and for only two euros.

 The following evening I participated in Museums Night and loved it!
 Museums and galleries throughout the city remain open until 1 a.m. for a one-time fee.
-The event ticket got me into the Transport Museum, Albertinum, Military History Museum (loved this one!) and the New Green Vault, including Hausmannsturm for beautiful night views of Dresden, before time ran out.
+The event ticket got me into the Transport Museum, Albertinum, Military History Museum (loved this one!
+Not at all stuff or nationalist, it is the exact opposite: honest, very detailed and reminds visitors of the horrific human costs of wars) and the New Green Vault, including Hausmannsturm (a sort of viewing platform) for beautiful night views of Dresden, before time ran out.
 It was easy to enjoy all sites without strong German language skills and the streets were full with all sorts of people happy to get their fill of art and culture.
+I hope something like this comes to Minneapolis one day.
+It’s a great concept.

 Although much had to be restored after World War Two, the Altstadt is rather beautiful by day or night and it makes a nice setting for a night out.
 Baroque architecture is very common but other styles, including GDR-era, blend right into the urban landscape.
 I especially liked the royal buildings and Zwinger Palace.
 Also, the storied Frauenkirche did not disappoint!

-I found the quality of food at a given price in Europe to be generally higher than in Minnesota but especially in Germany, and especially wine and beer.
-Everyday I tried something different for lunch in the Äußere Neustadt neighborhood of Dresden where I stayed.
-Looking back, I think I went a little nuts with the wine and food, indulging in as much as possible before heading home.
-I made sure to gather wine, chocolate and other items to jam into my already full suitcase to bring to Minnesota (sadly, only a week later, all have been consumed).
+I found the quality of food at a given price in Europe to be generally higher, although of smaller portions, than in Minnesota but especially in Germany, and especially wine and beer.
+Going out into a beautiful public space and enjoying a fresh local wine for $2-3!?
+That is impossible where I come from.
+So, per usual, I went a little nuts on wine and snacks and everyday I tried something different for lunch in the Äußere Neustadt neighborhood of Dresden where I stayed.
+Never the one to return home empty handed, I also made sure to gather wine, chocolate and other items to jam into my already full suitcase to bring to Minnesota (sadly, only a week later, all have been consumed).
 I remember less about what I saw and more about the tastes of the city.

 Thank you for reading!